Teleport (software)

+Teleport is an open-source tool that provides identity and access management (IAM), access control and zero trust access to servers, databases, cloud applications, Kubernetes clusters, Git repositories, Model Context Protocol (MCP) servers, and web applications.
+It also provides access control and security for artificial intelligence models and computing environments, including large language models and agentic AI.

-Teleport is an open-source tool that provides zero trust access to servers and cloud applications using SSH, Kubernetes, Database, Remote Desktop Protocol and HTTPS.
-It can eliminate the need for VPNs by providing a single gateway to access computing infrastructure via SSH, Kubernetes clusters, and cloud applications via a built-in proxy.
+It can eliminate the need for VPNs by providing a single gateway to access computing infrastructure via SSH, Remote Desktop Protocol, HTTPS, Kubernetes, and cloud consoles via a built-in proxy.

+History

-Teleport started as an open source library used by the Gravity project to enable secure software deployments into restricted and regulated environments.
+Teleport began as an open-source library used by the Gravity project to enable secure software deployments into restricted and regulated environments.
+Gravitational was a member of the 2015 Y Combinator cohort, and Teleport was originally released in June 2016.

 Teleport was open sourced as a standalone tool by Gravitational Inc. in 2016.
 It is currently deployed in production by Samsung, NASDAQ, IBM, Ticketmaster, Epic Games and others.
 It has been publicly audited by technology security companies like Cure 53 and Doyensec.

-History

-Teleport was built by Gravitational Inc, a company that specializes in Kubernetes-based application deployment and compliance.
-The security gateway protocol that became Teleport originated within a remote application management platform also built by Gravitational, called Gravity.
-Gravitational was a member of the 2015 Y Combinator cohort, and Teleport was originally released in June 2016.

 Teleport 3.0 was released in October 2018 and introduced Kubernetes integration.
 Version 4.0 was released in 2019 and included support for IoT infrastructure and products.

 In December 2023, Teleport announced a change in the license of their source code from the previously used Apache 2.0 License to the AGPLv3 license.

+Teleport 18.0.0 and 18.1.0 were released in July 2025, introducing cross-system identity activity traceability, per-session multi-factor authentication for databases, and automated access request reviews.
+18.1.0 introduced support for MCP servers and database access, allowing MCP clients like Claude Desktop to execute queries in protected databases.

+Teleport 18.2.0, released in September 2025, introduced Al-generated summaries for SSH, Kubernetes and database session logs.

-The open-source version of Teleport is known as Teleport Community and is available for download on GitHub.
-Gravitational Inc also offers a commercial version of Teleport (Teleport Enterprise) that includes features like role-based access control (RBAC).
+The open-source version of Teleport is known as Teleport Community and remains available for download on company's GitHub.
+Gravitational Inc also offers a commercial version of Teleport (Teleport Enterprise) for securing enterprise development environments.

+Teleport is used by more than 500 organizations globally, including three of the top five largest financial services firms and three of the top ten largest software companies in the world.